chenxiaolong/BCR/README.md

 * No persistent notification unless a recording is in progress
 * No network access permission
 * No third party dependencies
+* Works with call screening on Pixel devices (records the caller, but not the automated system)

 ### Non-features